-- whether some of the changes in cost profile and services as a result of COVID are recurring, - 2. what impact any national care service will have on the JB and its finances, - 3. impact of the health debt caused by COVID on our services, - 4. the removal of additional funding for COVID which service providers and services have become increasingly reliant on and - 5. the ongoing impact of the increase in the cost of living and inflation rates will have on our third party providers.
+- 1. whether some of the changes in cost profile, demand and services as a result of COVID and COVID rules are recurring, - 2. what impact any national care service will have on the JB and its finances, - 3. impact of the health debt caused by COVID and COVID rules on our services, - 4. the continuing pressures on Prescribing budgets and - 5. the ongoing impact of the increase in the cost of living and inflation rates will have on our third party providers.

 This MTFF will establish the estimated level of resources required by the ACHSCP to operate its services over the next seven financial years and estimate the level of demand pressures likely to be experienced by these services.
-It takes cognisance of the Strategic Plan approved by the IJB on 7 June 2022.
-The MTFF also takes cognisance of the Aberdeen City Health & Social Care Integration Scheme as well as any other strategies agreed by the IJB since it became operational.
+It takes cognisance of the Strategic Plan approved by the JB on 7 June 2022.
+The MTFF also takes cognisance of the Aberdeen City Health & Social Care Integration Scheme as well as any other strategies agreed by the JB since it became operational.